NFDI4BIOIMAGE/training/_sources/tags/nfdi4bioimage.md

 ## Bio-Image Data Strudel for Workshop on Research Data Management in TU Dresden Core Facilities

-Wetzker, Cornelia
+['Cornelia Wetzker']

 Published 2023-11-08

-Licensed cc-by-4.0
+Licensed CC-BY-4.0

 This presentation gives a short outline of the complexity of data and metadata in the bioimaging universe.
 It introduces NFDI4BIOIMAGE as a newly formed consortium as part of the German 'Nationale Forschungsdateninfrastruktur' (NFDI) and its goals and tools for data management including its current members on TU Dresden campus. &nbsp;

-Tags: research data management, TU Dresden, bioimage data, NFDI4BIOIMAGE
+Tags: Research Data Management, Tu Dresden, Bioimage Data, Nfdi4Bioimage

-Content type: slide
+Content type: Slide

 [https://zenodo.org/records/10083555](https://zenodo.org/records/10083555)